 How I Made 9,250 "Shichida Flashcards" for Home Practice Materials in Printable

-For my baby's Shichida Method flashcards or right brain flashcards materials, I could either buy Shichida flashcards (which are very expensive) or make my own.
-Initially, I shop for my flashcards and exercise materials/products from the Shichida Tensai.
+For my baby's Shichida Method flashcards (and Heguru flashcards) or right brain flashcards materials, I could either buy Shichida flashcards (which are very expensive) or make my own.
+Initially, I shop for my flashcards and exercise materials/products from the Tensai Shichida.

 The quality of the Shichida (Tensai) flashcards is good but most of the pictures are cartoon pictures and not realistic pictures.
 I prefer showing my child realistic pictures (NOT CARTOONS).